 - Too little institutional support.
 You’ll find that universities don’t care much about their PhD candidates.
 Moreover, your dissertation supervisor may be completely disinterested in your work.

 - Time management problems.
 You probably want to work after getting your bachelor’s degree.
 But having a full-time job and working on your PhD will cause serious time management problems.

 - Funding issues.
 Most PhD candidates complain about severe funding issues.
 Remember that you need money for all your experiments, research, reading material, etc. And money can be a problem for some.

 - Work/life balance problems.
 You are expected to study all the time and work late every day.
 But this may prohibit you from enjoying your hobbies, spending time with your loved ones, and even going on a short vacation.

 The Doctorate vs PhD Debate

 As you can see, there are plenty of problems with getting a PhD.
 And then there is the doctorate vs PhD debate.
 Most students don’t understand the difference.
 Even worse, most people from outside the education sector don’t understand the difference.
 Both the PhD and the doctorate are the highest degrees an individual can get from a university.
 Both of them focus on a single field of study.
-However, the doctorate is a program which you follow to get an academic or a professional degree.
+However, a doctorate is a program that you follow to get an academic or a professional degree.
 The PhD (short for Doctor of Philosophy) is a very specific academic degree.
 This degree, of course, falls under the doctorate category.